 [Independent Study Outside of Class] Read the textbook and/or related documents in advance and work on assignments to improve understanding of the lecture contents.

 [Additional Information] This course is open in English every other year.
-In 2016, the course will be open.
+The course will be open in AY2018.

 River Engineering and River Basin Management